j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/glossary.rst.txt

         A collection of pre-written software functionality that can be used by other applications.

+    Ounce of Rust
+        The code name for the project to make a :term:`Rust <Rust programming language>` based Tic Tac Toe library.
+The etymology of this code name is a Tic Tac Toe board is similar to a pound sign ( # ) but this project for making just a part of full game: an ounce is part of a pound.

     package
         An organized collection of software components.
 In Rust, a package is a collection of :term:`crates <crate>`.